rdkcentral/mock-firebolt/README.md

 # To install dependencies, clean/create build/ subdirectory, build and upgrade SDK, build source code within this project
 npm install

-# If you're only using the Firebolt Core SDK (typical for most 3rd party app developers)
+# If you want support for mono SDK
 # Run in a separate terminal window/tab, or use '&' to background
 npm run dev